trey-rosius/event_driven_cdk/README.md

                                                 )
 ```

-The main subscriber to the sns topic would be the email address of the client placing the order.
-Therefore we need to
+We'll use the clients email address to subscribe to the sns topic, so that they'll receive email updates on `success` or `failed` payments.
+Therefore, we need to
-add `email` as a subscriber using `CfnSubscription` method.
+add `email` as a subscriber using `CfnSubscription` method from the sns class.

-We'll be using the command line to pass in the email address.
+We'll be using the command line to pass in the email address when deploying the application.

 ```python
         email_address = CfnParameter(self, "subscriptionEmail")